vikram7/plug-example/README.md

-Phoenix is a Rails like MVC framework for the Erlang based Elixir functional programming language.
+Phoenix is a Rails like MVC framework for the Erlang-based Elixir functional programming language.
 While Phoenix aims for very high developer productiveness along with application performance ([why is this uncommon]), it is based on a middleware called Plug, which is somewhat analagous to Ruby's Rack middleware:

 ```
 ####################